Phone: 0161 214 1500

 Year of call: 1997Book BarristerDownload Details

 “Acts for both respondents and claimants, specialising in regulatory work and discrimination law.
-He regularly appears in the Employment Tribunal and the EAT, often working on cases involving the medical profession.
+He regularly appears in the Employment Tribunal and the Employment Appeal Tribunal, often working on cases involving the medical profession.
 He acts for medical and other professionals in disciplinary proceedings and in whistle-blowing cases.
 He is additionally experienced in High Court restrictive covenant cases.”

 Ghazan Mahmood read law at Brunel University and was called to the Bar by the Honourable Society of the Inner Temple in 1997.
 He received a number of scholarships and prizes including: